 Strain the lemon juice out of the minced strawberries using a mesh strainer.
 Don't press the berries through the mesh, just lift and stir them around to strain the juice off.

-Save the small amount of strawberry lemon juice, we'll use it in the icing!
+Save the small amount of strawberry lemon juice, you'll use it in the icing!

 Turn the strawberries out onto a paper towel and gently blot and pat them dry with a paper towel to remove any excess surface moisture.

 It's impossible to get the strawberries completely dry, but even a quick pat-pat-pat with a paper towel can make a big difference.
-Blotting the berry pieces dry helps prevent excess moisture from getting trapped inside the cake, where it can cause giant air pockets or gummy cake batter around each strawberry piece!
+Blotting the berry pieces prevents excess moisture from getting trapped inside the cake, where it can cause giant air pockets or gummy cake batter around each strawberry piece!

 Add the strawberries, and mix by hand just until everything evenly distributed.
 Stop mixing as soon as everything is combined nicely.